 The 1 – 1000 scale could just as easily be 1 – 10 or 1 – 100, the significance of the 1000 scale is it emphasizes the large range of damage that can be found between, breeds, individuals and even feet on the same horse.
 The scale is there to develop a new mindset about how we talk about this complex disease syndrome.
 Having a much better feeling for the degree of damage, chronicity of the same and the sequence of cascading event that plague most all significant insult cases offers tremendous advantages for the veterinarian – farrier team that others are not afforded.
 When your working protocol is designed to attack the high scale cases then you have a plan.
 The failure to consider the large range of damage has brought bloodshed among farrier and veterinarians as they attempt to argue mute points concerning two totally different problems.
 If we are to speak about the success of a particular mechanical treatment we must not only identify the start model but also the degree of damage and specific areas of most damage.

-Zones of Concern The proverbial degree of rotation can be used as a perimeter indicator so long as we don’t get too carried away.
+The proverbial degree of rotation can be used as a perimeter indicator so long as we don’t get too carried away.
 I seldom if ever attempt to measure the degree of capsular rotation as it is a bit meaningless and quite arbitrary.
 There are not many feet with perfectly straight walls from the coronary ground to toe and none with a straight faced coffin bone.
 Draw your lines wherever you like, it doesn’t matter, you can easily see if there is 5 – 10 or 15 degrees, being more specific is a waste of time as it is not the damage along the anterior face of PIII that creates the major problem.
 For many years we have been taught that rasping the rotation away is a helpful adjunct to treatment.
 I don’t believe it and find no validity in removing the angle of capsular rotation.
 This is erroneously considered derotation and has no bearing on the outcome of the case other than to weaken the anterior arch of horn.
 But for the sake of describing perimeter variations we will use the broad brackets of 5 – 10 – 15 degrees as a means to describe rotation in the active rotating cases (not chronic, long term cases).